(Update & Expanded)

 - By completing the required fields in the form and clicking the submit button they convert from a visitor into a lead and receive the offered benefit such as discount code, access to download a document, access to a video, or registration for an event.

-- Future marketing is provided to the new contact or lead over time nurture the sales prospect.
+- Future marketing is provided to the new contact or lead over time to nurture the sales prospect.

 Landing pages are standalone webpages or boxes that limit the visitor’s options and presents very specific information in order to maximize conversion.